bahiirwa/upgrade-for-unattach-re-attach-media-attachments/Readme.txt

 1. Bulk actions "Unattach" and "Re-Attach" in the Media Library
 1. The extended "Parent" column in the Media Library
 1. Individual actions "Unattach" and "Re-Attach" per post

-== Changelog ==

-= Version 1.2.0 (22.04.2020) =
-1. Improve Internalization for plugin.
-1. Improve file structure for better code management.
-1. Structured the code for WordPress code Standards.
-1. Text for WP 5.4.